 top of page

-• A punishment is a fear-based strategy to put a stop to a behaviour.
-You use the threat of taking away something that is important to the child, or implementing something unpleasant for them to experience.
+• Punishment is a fear-based strategy.
+It aims to stop a behaviour by threatening to take away something important to the child or implementing an unpleasant experience.

-• A consequence occurs as a result of a behaviour.
+• Consequence occurs naturally as a result of a behaviour.

 So, what should you do?
-You can't allow your child to behaviour in unsafe or unkind ways - but if punishment doesn't work, what's left?
+You can't allow your child to behave in unsafe or unkind ways.
+But if punishment doesn't work, what's left?

-There are two types of consequence that are really effective when guiding children to consider and reflect on their behaviour.
+There are two types of consequences that are particularly effective in guiding children to consider and reflect on their behaviour.

 1. Natural Consequences